 Marcus Green BA (Hons), FRSA, MIOEE Chief Executive Officer

-Marcus joined the charity as CEO in 2016, taking up a permanent post in June 2017.
+Marcus joined the charity as Interim CEO in 2016, taking up a permanent post in June 2017.
 He is responsible for the day to day success of the charity and is based at the Evesham office on a part time basis.
 He is a trustee of an anorexia charity, a member a United Nations University Advisory Panel, non-executive chairman of two companies and runs his own management consultancy advising charity leaders.

 Rowan Grigg; BA (Hons) PGCE | Education Officer

 Rowan joined the charity in January 2013.
 As a qualified teacher, Rowan’s skills and experience in the education arena are a valuable asset to the APEC team.

 Rowan works part time with APEC as Education Officer responsible for organising our invaluable pre-eclampsia study days and educational events.
 She also monitors the online learning, and coordinates the London Marathon APEC team as well as writing funding applications from Trusts.

 Carol Tustin | Administration Officer